EventStore/documentation/docs/clients/tcp/README.md

 # Deprecated Clients

-As of EventStoreDB version 24.2, TCP is no longer a supported protocol.
+As of KurrentDB version 24.2, TCP is no longer a supported protocol.
 You will find documentation for the deprecated TCP clients at: